-Placement of traps in the same tree baited with different attractants should a avoided because it may cause interference among attractants and a reduction of trap efficiency.
-For example, placing a C. capitata male-specific TML trap and a protein attractant trap in the same tree will cause a reduction of female capture in the protein traps because TML acts as a female repell of the same tree will cause a reduction of female capture.
+Placement of traps in the same tree baited with different attractants should be avoided because it may cause interference among attractants and a reduction of trap efficiency.
+For example, placing a C. capitata male-specific TML trap and a protein attractant trap in the same tree will cause a reduction of female capture in the protein traps because TML acts as a female receiption

-Traps should be relocated following the maturation phenology of the fruit fly species.
-By relocating the traps it is possible to follow the fruit fly population throughout the year and increase the number of sites being entired for fruit flies.
+Traps should be relocated following the maturation phenology of the built host present in the area and biology of the fruit fly species.
+By relocating the traps it is possible to follow the fruit fly population throughout the year and increase the number of sites being checked for fruit flies.